WoodyLinwc/WoodyLinwc.github.io/index.md

                             <br />
                             ■ Facilitated communication among team members and with stakeholders to ensure project requirements were met.
                             <br />
+                            ■ Presented the project in front of clients and received an A at the end of the semester.
                             <!-- ■ Successfully delivered [project outcomes, such as a functional software application, a research paper, or a hardware prototype] within [project timeline, such as a semester or academic year] -->
                             <br />
                         </p>